xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

- It compiles... but it has a big bug... to understand let us first change the code a little bit:
+ It compiles... but it has a bug... a big bug!
+To see this bug let us first change the code a little bit to:

  ```rust
 fn main() {